mtazzari/genswaptrades/README.md

 ```
 The output is just the list of new trade(s), with no header, as required.

+### Adjust output verbosity
-By changing the log level, the user can obtain more informative output.
-By using `--log-level` argument, we can adjust the log level.
-Default is `WARNING` (30).
+By using the `--log-level` argument, the user can obtain more or less extensive output.
+By default the log level is `WARNING` (30), i.e. to output all log messages with a `WARNING` severity or more.
 By setting it to `INFO` (20), one gets:
 ```bash
 $ genswaptrades /Users/mtazzari/repos/genswaptrades/genswaptrades/tests/assets/trades3.csv --log-level=20
 2023-08-14 10:44:13,647 - genswaptrades.trades - INFO - Starting the trade generation for input file /Users/mtazzari/repos/genswaptrades/genswaptrades/tests/assets/trades3.csv: 4 trades found.